Dozens of migrants believed missing off Libya

 More than 85,000 migrants have arrived in Italy so far this year.
 Some 2,150 are known to have died attempting the crossing over the same period, according to the International Organization for Migration (IOM).

-(Reporting by Ahmed Elumami; Editing by Aidan Lewis)
+Reporting by Ahmed Elumami; Editing by Aidan Lewis